DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Introduction

-Overall, the contributions of this work are summarized as follows: \begin{itemize} \item[(a)] We introduce a novel benchmark dataset, named Degraded Kuzushiji Documents with Seals (DKDS), developed in collaboration with a trained Kuzushiji expert.
-To the best of our knowledge, this is the first publicly available dataset specifically addressing the challenge of Kuzushiji characters overlapped with seals. \item[(b)] We provide a detailed description of the dataset construction process, including the generation of binarization ground-truth, its verification and manual correction, and the random addition of seals to the raw Kuzushiji documents. \item[(c)] We define the text and seal detection task, which serves as a preliminary step for recognizing Kuzushiji characters and transcribing them into modern Japanese.
-Baseline results for this task are also presented using multiple versions of the YOLO models. \item[(d)] We define the document binarization task specifically for pre-modern Japanese document images.
+The contributions of this work are as follows: \begin{itemize} \item[(a)] We introduce a novel benchmark dataset, named Degraded Kuzushiji Documents with Seals (DKDS), developed in collaboration with a trained Kuzushiji expert.
+To the best of our knowledge, this is the first publicly available dataset specifically addressing the challenge of Kuzushiji characters overlapping with seals. \item[(b)] We provide a detailed description of the dataset construction process, including the generation of binarization ground-truth, its verification and manual correction, and the random addition of seals to the raw Kuzushiji documents. \item[(c)] We define the Kuzushiji character and seal detection task, which serves as a preliminary step for recognizing Kuzushiji characters and transcribing them into modern Japanese.
+Baseline results for this task are also presented using several recent versions of YOLO models. \item[(d)] We define the document binarization task specifically for pre-modern Japanese document images.
 Compared to existing binarization datasets, the DKDS dataset presents additional challenges due to the overlap of Kuzushiji characters with seals.
-Baseline results for this task are provided, including traditional binarization algorithms, traditional algorithms combined with K-means clustering, and Generative Adversarial Network (GAN)–based methods. \end{itemize}
+Baseline results for this task are provided using traditional binarization algorithms, traditional algorithms combined with K-means clustering, two state-of-the-art (SOTA) GAN methods, and our improved conditional GAN (cGAN)-based method. \end{itemize}